What Happens in Vegas

-What Happens in Vegas is a 2008 American romantic comedy film directed by Tom Vaughan and written by Dana Fox.
-It stars Cameron Diaz and Ashton Kutcher as a couple who get married and win a casino jackpot prize during a drunken night in Las Vegas, but their simple plan to get a quick divorce and divide the money is complicated by the divorce court judge's ruling.
-The title is based on the Las Vegas marketing catchphrase "What Happens in Vegas, Stays in Vegas."
+What Happens in Vegas (stylized as WHAT HAPPENS IN Vega$) is a 2008 American romantic comedy film directed by Tom Vaughan and written by Dana Fox, and stars Cameron Diaz and Ashton Kutcher..

+New Yorkers Joy Ellis and Jack Fuller Jr. meet inadvertantly in Las Vegas, party so heavily neither remembers getting married and win a casino jackpot prize, but their simple plan to get a quick divorce and divide the money is complicated by the divorce court judge's ruling.

+The title is based on the Las Vegas marketing catchphrase "What Happens in Vegas, Stays in Vegas".
 Despite negative reviews from critics, the film was a box office success.

 Plot

-In New York City, high-strung commodity futures trader Joy Ellis McNally (Cameron Diaz) is dumped by fiancé Mason at his surprise birthday party which she throws.
-At the same time, easy-going carpenter Jack Fuller Jr. (Ashton Kutcher) is fired by his father, Jack Sr. Both are distraught and, with best friends Toni "Tipper" (Lake Bell), who is a bartender, and Jeff "Hater" (Rob Corddry), a lawyer, take debauched trips to Las Vegas.
+In New York City, high-strung commodity futures trader Joy Ellis McNally is dumped by fiancé Mason at the surprise birthday party that she threw for him.
+At the same time, easy-going carpenter Jack Fuller Jr. is fired by his father, Jack Sr. Both Joy and Jack are distraught and take debauched trips to Las Vegas with respective best friends Toni "Tipper", who is a bartender, and Jeff "Hater", a lawyer.

 Joy and Jack meet by chance when given the same hotel room due to a computer error.
 Once the misunderstanding is cleared up and receiving upgraded rooms and coupons to various clubs, they party and drink together and end up getting married.
 The next morning, agreeing it was a mistake, they plan to divorce.

-Before they can, Jack uses a quarter Joy gives him in a slot machine.
-He hits a three million dollar jackpot and Joy reminds him they are married and hence, she is entitled to half of the money.
+Before they can do so, Jack uses a quarter Joy gives him in a slot machine, hitting a three million dollar jackpot.
+Joy reminds him that they are married and consequently she is entitled to half of the money.
 They return to New York, where they attempt to divorce.
 The judge declares they cannot divorce until they attempt to co-exist for six months, while attending weekly sessions with marriage counselor Dr. Twitchell.
 If they work at the marriage but still want to divorce after six months, each can keep half the winnings.
 If either party does not cooperate, the money will be tied up in litigation by the judge.

 The newlyweds devise more and more cunning schemes to undermine each other, such as Jack telling Joy that their counseling session is canceled to show she is not committed, and Joy inviting girls to their apartment to seduce him, throwing a party.
-Jack gives Joy's ex-fiancé, Mason, her engagement ring back without Joy knowing.
+Jack gives Joy's ex-fiancé, Mason, her engagement ring back without her knowing.
 However, at Joy's work retreat, they unexpectedly find themselves attracted to each other.